wistia/video-tesseract/README.md

 Here's what the script actually does:

 1. Extract every frame of the original video as a png.
 2. Tile some of these frames into a single montage image.
-This montage will be a single frame in the final tesseracted video.
+This montage is a single frame in the final tesseracted video.
 3. Keep repeating step 2 with new frames from the original video until we've generated every frame we need for the tesseracted video.
 4. Compile the montage frames into the final tesseracted video.